drkthng/blog-v3/_posts/2016-11-12-dark-theme-switch.md

 ## sessionStorage to switch theme

 Here is the same box which not only switches its color but also retains it even if you refresh the page!
-Actually, it refreshes once you click on it.

 Try navigating to some other page and come back.
 This box will still be dark!